V4Fire/Client/src/super/i-block/modules/field/README.md

 # super/i-block/modules/field

-This module provides a class with some helper methods to safely access component properties, i.e., you can use a complex path to property without fear of exception if the property doesn't exist.
+This module provides a class with some helper methods to safely access component properties, i.e., you can use a complex path to property without fear of exception if the property does not exist.

 The class contains three methods to use: `get`, `set`, `delete`.